-If a student is undertaking any research involving human participants (i.e., interviews or questionnaires, rather than library research alone), you will be required to adhere to the LST's Research Ethics Code of Practice.
-This means that before beginning any research involving human participants you must submit a research ethics application to the Research Ethics Committee to asdas@lst.ac.uk; please see Appendix 1 for the forms you must complete as part of your application.
-Such research can only begin once formal approval has been granted.
+If a student is undertaking any research involving human participants (e.g. surveys, interviews, case studies, ethnography etc, rather than library research alone), you will be required to adhere to the LST's Research Ethics Code of Practice.
+This means that before beginning any research involving human participants you must submit an Ethics Application Form to the Research Ethics Committee; research can only begin once formal approval has been granted.
 Your supervisor will provide support in this process.

 An ethical approach to the undertaking of teaching, learning, assessments, and research activities is of central importance to Middlesex University and LST.
 Due consideration should be given to ethics in all aspects of your programme.
 Ethical process should be followed and/or ethical approval sought, before you carry out any work involving human participants, human data, animals, materials, or systems.
 This applies to students at all levels.
 Research ethics approval seeks to ensure all work is designed and undertaken according to certain principles of ethical research.
 These include: